If Everything Is Automated, What Is Left for Humans?

 What Makes Us Uniquely Human

 This is the identity question, and it's the trickiest.
-If AI can think, create, and even appear to feel—what's left that's uniquely ours?
+If AI can think, create, and even appear to feel.
+What's left that's uniquely ours?

 I think we've been asking this wrong.
 The question isn't "what can humans do that AI can't?"
 That list will keep shrinking.
 The question is "what do we value being human for?"

 And the answer is: consciousness, subjective experience, the felt sense of being alive.
 AI may simulate these things, but we actually have them.
-The sunset isn't beautiful because it's computed to be—it's beautiful because we experience it as such.
+The sunset isn't beautiful because it's computed to be.
+It's beautiful because we experience it as such.

-Human value isn't instrumental—it's intrinsic.
+Human value isn't instrumental.
+It's intrinsic.
 We matter not because of what we produce, but because we exist and experience.
 In a world of infinite AI capability, that might become easier to see, not harder.

 The Shift Already Happening